-Management & Corporate Strategy ESG Strategy Management Strategy Team and Corporate
+Management & Corporate Strategy ESG Strategy Management Team and Corpor Strategy ate

 The Good Governance Test is performed by a combination of data driven analysis based on external data vendors and qualitative judgement applied by the Investment Manager's analytics team.
 For companies that do not have sufficient data, the Investment Manager reaches out to the relevant companies in order to obtain the data required.
 Companies that fail the Good Governance test are not eligible for the Fund.